-Kate Garraway is to film a follow up to her Finding Derek documentary.
+Kate Garraway releases a follow up documentary to Finding Derek on ITV tonight.

-It follows the one-off film about her husband's battle with Covid winning a National Television Award in September.
+The new special comes after the original one-off film about her husband’s battle with Covid won a National Television Award last September.

 Airing on ITV in March last year, Kate Garraway: Finding Derek saw cameras join the broadcaster and journalist as she offered an intimate insight into coping with the impact of Covid-19 as her husband Derek Draper remained seriously ill a year on from contracting the virus.